 Child and Adult Care Food Program

-The Child and Adult Care Food Program (CACFP) provides meals and snacks to children at family day care homes, child care centers, homeless shelters, and after-school programs, and to older or functionally impaired adults at adult day care centers.
-In fiscal 2012, more than 3.4 million children and 118,530 adults received CACFP meals and snacks on an average day.
-Total cost to USDA for CACFP in fiscal 2012 was $2.8 billion.
+The Child and Adult Care Food Program (CACFP) provides meals and snacks to children at child care centers, family day care homes, emergency shelters, and after-school programs, and to older or functionally impaired adults at adult day care centers.
+In fiscal year (FY) 2019 (before the Coronavirus (COVID-19) pandemic), approximately 4.7 million children and about 137,000 adults received CACFP meals and snacks on an average day.
+In that year, the program served a total of about 2.1 billion meals at a cost of $3.7 billion.

 Download chart data in Excel format